 |Port 2||Module bay 4|

-The following table lists the storage I/O adapters supported by the FC3171 8Gb SAN Switch and SAN Pass-thru.
+The following table lists the storage I/O adapters supported by the FC3171 8Gb SAN Switch and SAN Pass-thru and those that are not supported.

 Table 5.
 Storage adapters